 If you’re looking to step up your use of contingent workers and thinking about how this approach will fit with your business, it’s worth considering some of the pros and cons of hiring flexible talent.

-One of the biggest recruitment challenges many modern businesses face is identifying and acquiring the skills they need in the mainstream labor market.
+One of the biggest recruitment challenges many modern businesses face is identifying and acquiring the skills they need in the mainstream labour market.
+A 2024 survey revealed that three-quarters (75%) of employers worldwide express difficulties in finding talent with the right skill set.

-The ever-growing pool of freelance and contingent talent available in the flexible labour market can help your business access skills and experience that are difficult to source through traditional hiring.
+Embracing the ever-growing pool of freelance and contingent talent available in the flexible labour market could offer a potential solution, providing access to skills and expertise that are difficult to source through conventional recruitment methods.

 Flex workers are undeniably a valuable source of skills, but they’re not a permanent member of your organisation.
 It’s therefore understandable if you have some concerns about their overall engagement with the business and what it’s trying to achieve.